9 FAM 403.11

 9 FAM 403.11-4(A) (U) Visa Revocations by Consular Officers

 (U) Although the decision to revoke a visa is a discretionary one, you should not use this authority arbitrarily.
-In accordance with 22 CFR 41.122(b), when practicable, you must:
+When practicable, you must:

 (1) (U) Notify the alien of the intention to revoke the visa;